igorocampos/WPFCalc/README.md

 First of all open Visual Studio and Create a new project and select New WPF Application.
 There should be now inside your project a file named `MainWindow.xaml`.
 This file is the WPF version of WinForms `designer` file.
 It is a markup file, where we can change some attributes in order to set the design of the ~~form~~ window and its components as we want.

-For example in the opening tag of `Window`, we could change the attribute `Title` to `WPF Calculator`, set the `Width` and `Height` that we want and even set the Window startup location.
+For example in the opening tag of `Window`, we could change the attribute `Title` to `WPF Calculator`, set the `Width` and `Height` and even set the Window startup location.

 ```xaml
 Title="WPF Calculator"